eternaldensity/Sandcastle-Builder/README.md

 - **Only saves first two layouts** to try to help prevent cookie too long until that's fixed.
 You can create and export more layouts but only two will save.
 If you want to rely on 'temporary' then only have 1 other layout.
 When you save layouts there will be a warning message informing you of how many were not saved.

 ## 3.221
-- Fixed options not refrshing on page refresh
+- Fixed options not refrshing on page Refresh
 - Stats should update regardless of whether the stats selector panel is visible (you still need to toggle that to go in and out of stats view for boosts and tools... maybe I should make that a separate option.
 But not right now.)
 - Prevented layout pane from trying (and failing) to redraw in classic